Available for entry in Year 7 2022.

 Your daughter must be suitably prepared for audition.
 She can audition on one instrument only and will be required to play two contrasting pieces; each piece no more than five minutes in length.
-The audition will also include aural tests (intervals, rhythm, triads and pitch) appropriate for her grade (AMEB standard), sight reading and singing (unaccompanied, a short song of choice, appropriate examples include Advance Australia Fair, English/Australian folk song, nursery rhyme).
+The audition will also include aural tests (intervals, rhythm, triads and pitch) appropriate for her grade (AMEB standard), sight reading and singing unaccompanied to a short song of her choice (appropriate examples would be Advance Australia Fair, or an English/Australian folk song or nursery rhyme).